MartinTam/BookList/README.md

 # BookList
 This is a desktop application to store books for future read.
-The reason for me to make this is because I myself am a big reader.
-Another reason is to practise Tkinter and SQLite3 database.

 # Tools:
 Python 3.8.5, module Tkinter, SQLite3 database